Australian natives better suited to bushland than backyards

 Why this does not translate well at home

-Pink fingers need specific fungi that are easily disrupted by digging, mulching or changes to surrounding planting.
+Pink fingers orchids need specific mycorrhizal fungi that are easily disrupted by digging, mulching or changes to surrounding planting.
 As a result, plants may flower once and then retreat underground indefinitely, or disappear altogether.

 What it takes to grow them successfully